 Similar to overall website performance, content engagement metrics can seem quite abstract unless you previously define what it is that you want to achieve.
 Some of the most important engagement metrics are bounce rate, time on site and click through rate, but they don’t have to mean anything unless you put them in a context.
 Most of these could be also monitored through Google Analytics, which offers some advanced reports that show you where improvements can be made.
 Some of the additional metrics you may want to consider are Average Scroll Depth (measured by CrazyEgg) and Form Submission Rate (KissMetrics or HubSpot).

 More often than not, novice (and even some more experienced) webmasters get confused with the variety of opportunities SEO gives that they frequently forget what their priorities are.
 Depending on your skills and team, you’ll be able to use different techniques to climb Google results.
-Using the KPIs and tools outlined above, you can also track your progress, report on it and use the data available to continue improving your campaigns.
+Using the KPIs and tools outlined above, you can also track your progress, report on it with a KPI dashboard or KPI report, and use the available data to continue improving your campaigns.